andrevidela/Research-report/Thesis/index.md

 mutating | 371382.454545455   | 264041625.672727
 ```

-The results show an improvement of about 3.3% in average which is encouraging but not enough to warrant further inspection.
-Despite this small improvement, we could take things further and implement _safe inlining by default_ on every variable that is linearly bound, since it does not hurt performance.
+The results show an improvement of about 3.3% in average which is encouraging.
+This small improvement could be taken further by implementing_safe inlining by default_ on every variable that is linearly bound, since it does not hurt performance.
 And hope that the inlined function will be subject to further optimisations after being inlined.

 \newpage

 # Future work

-Work never ends and progress instils progress, while a lot of ground has been covered, exploring the forest of all knowledge not only yields results, it uncovers new paths to explore.
+Work never ends and progress instils more progress, while a lot of ground has been covered, exploring the forest of all knowledge not only yields results, it uncovers new paths to explore.
 This section outlines additional work that could be done in order to ease the use of linear types as well as make use of them for additional functionality.

 ## Enlarging the scope

-Currently we only look at the _immediate_ scope of let bindings.
+The optimisation of section 6 only looks at the _immediate_ scope of let bindings.
 Technically speaking there is nothing preventing our optimisation from working with a more indirect scoping mechanism.
 Indeed the following should trigger our optimisation

 ```haskell
 defaultVal : MyData